SomeWeekendReading/someweekendreading.github.io/about.md

 ## Contact

 Um... try the email link at the bottom of every page, maybe?
-The comment feature on posts seems to be working, albeit clunkily (if you disable Javascript it will "work" but display some useless JSON when it's done, requiring use of the BACK button; also, the styles and sizes of the comment box are ridiculous).
+The comment feature on posts seems to be working, albeit clunkily (e.g., if you disable Javascript it will "work" but display some useless JSON when it's done, requiring use of the BACK button).